mateusfccp/mateusfccp.github.io/content/pinto/_index.md

 It has the following objectives:

-- Have seamless interoperability with stable Dart;
+- Have seamless interoperability with Dart;
 - Consider Flutter as first-class;
-- Generate legible Dart code that can be used as is
+- Generate reasonably readable and efficient Dart code;
 - Be terser and more expressive than Dart;
 - Provide a powerful macro system with great ergonomy.